Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Beyond the Coulomb gap

-Above we talked only about phononless absorption of photons by compact donor pairs.
-At lower frequencies microwave absorption has a phonon assisted relaxation nature~\cite{Pollak}.
-The calculation of $\sigma(\omega)$ in Ref.~\onlinecite{Pollak} automatically included interaction between two electrons of a pair of donors.
-But later in application to amorphous semiconductors~\cite{Austin} this interaction was ignored.
-Efros~\cite{EfrosA} took electron-electron interaction into account for amorphous semiconductors and showed that this interaction weakens the temperature dependence of the relaxation absorption.
-Comprehensive review of the theory of both phononless and relaxation high frequency hopping conductivity can be found in Ref.~\onlinecite{SE1985}.
+So far I talked only about zero temperature phononless absorption of photons by compact donor pairs.
+At finite temperatures and lower frequencies microwave absorption is due to phonon assisted relaxation of electron filling factors of donors of a pair~\cite{Pollak}.
+The calculation of $\sigma(\omega)$ in Ref.~\onlinecite{Pollak} automatically included interaction between two electrons of a pair of donors, but later in the application to amorphous semiconductors~\cite{Austin} this interaction was ignored.
+Efros~\cite{EfrosA} took the electron-electron interaction into account for amorphous semiconductors and showed that this interaction weakens the temperature dependence of the relaxation absorption, because one power of $k_B T$ is replaced by $e^2/\kappa r_{\omega}$.
+Comprehensive review of the theory of both phononless and relaxation high frequency hopping conductivity and dielectric constant can be found in Ref.~\onlinecite{SE1985}.
 Compact pairs are also responsible for the electron contribution to the specific heat of systems with localized states~\cite{Uzakov}.

+The crossover from the relaxation AC hopping conductivity to the DC hopping conductivity with decreasing frequency happens when the exchange of an electron between donors of a compact pair is replaced by the electron exchange between two growing clusters of donors~\cite{Zvya,Bott}.
+Eventually, at $\omega \sim 4\pi\sigma(0)/\kappa$ these clusters are incorporated in the percolating infinite cluster of donors responsible for DC transport.

-Far on the other side of the frequency spectrum, at very low frequencies there is the 1/f noise of the hopping conductivity.
-It was studied experimentally~\cite{McCammon2005} and theoretically~\cite{onef1,onef3,onef4}.
+Far on the other side of the frequency spectrum, at very low frequencies $\omega = 2\pi f << 4\pi\sigma(0)/\kappa$, there is the $1/f$ noise of the hopping conductivity~\cite{McCammon2005}.
+Trapping and release of electrons by anomalously isolated donors may be responsible for this noise~\cite{onef1,onef3} for not very small $f$, while at smallest $f$ rearrangements of large clusters of interacting electrons are likely to cause the $1/f$ noise~\cite{onef4}.